coders-school/modern-cpp/shapes/README.md

     Use constructor inheritance to allow initialization of all shapes providing only a `Color` as a parameter.
 Create some shapes providing `Color` only param.
     Add in-class field initialization for all shapes to safely use inherited constructor.
 9. SFINAE
     Write a function that allows inserting only subclasses of Shape to the collection.
     Other parameter types should not compile.
+    Function should be implemented in `addShape.hpp` file.
+    Function should be named `addShape` and take 2 parameters:
+    * shape to be inserted to the collection
+    * collection itself

     Use SFINAE.
     Find proper type_traits.
 10. attributes:
     Add a new method `double getPi()` in `Circle` class, which returns a PI number.
 Mark it as deprecated.
 11. `noexcept`:
-    Mark some `getArea()` and `getPerimeter()` methods as `noexcept`
+    Mark `getArea()` and `getPerimeter()` methods as `noexcept`
 12. `alignas`, `alignof`
     Change the alignment of the `Circle` class to 128.
     Print the alignment in `main()` function.